 A Canadian R&D Leader

-GlaxoSmithKline Inc. (GSK) is one of the largest research and development (R&D)organizations in Canada.
-GSK invested more than $118 million in Canadian research and development (R&D) in 2013, ranking it among the top 25 contributors to R&D in Canada, across all industries.
+GlaxoSmithKline Inc. (GSK) is one of the largest research and development (R&D) organizations in Canada.
+GSK invested more than $60 million in Canadian research and development (R&D) in 2020.

-- In 2012, GSK supported more than 40 Investigator Sponsored Studies with physicians across Canada.
+- In 2020, GSK supported 14 Investigator Sponsored Studies with physicians across Canada.

-- In 2012, GSK sponsored approximately 23 local trials (health economics and outcomes research, phase IV) to support the scientific understanding of our medicines and vaccines in Canada.
+- In 2020, GSK sponsored approximately 18 Canadian research projects focused on health economics and outcomes research to support the scientific understanding of our medicines and vaccines in Canada.

 Supporting R&D Innovation in Canada

 In Canada, GSK is actively engaged in the support of research and innovation in the life sciences, and the commercialization of new technologies.
-GSK works actively with academic researchers, university industry liaison and technology transfer offices, and innovation hubs such as MaRS Innovation, the Centre for Drug Research and Development (CDRD), and the Quebec Consortium for Drug Development (CQDM), to identify exciting new opportunities in drug discovery and development for potential collaboration with GSK.
+GSK Canada works actively with academic researchers, university industry liaison and technology transfer offices, and innovation hubs as the Quebec Consortium for Drug Development (CQDM) to investigate new therapeutic targets as well as disruptive platforms for discovery and development.

 Sharing our research